Policy

 3.2 Renaming an Academic Degree Program

 Renaming a program requires notification at least four weeks prior to the desired effective date.
-APFA will issue the notification memo within 15 working days after receipt of the required information.
+Academic Affairs will issue the notification memo within 15 working days after receipt of the required information.

-If there will be a change to the Classification of Instructional Programs (CIP) code, this is considered a Redirect (see Section 3.3).
+If there will be a substantive change to the program curriculum or requirements as defined by the Higher Learning Commission or there will be a change to the Classification of Instructional Programs (CIP) code, this is considered a Redirect (see Section 3.3).

 Redirecting a program requires notification at least four weeks prior to the desired effective date.
-APFA will issue the notification memo within 15 working days after receipt of the required information.
+Academic Affairs will issue the notification memo within 15 working days after receipt of the required information.

-Curricular changes to the program’s requirements may not exceed 50% and the first two digits of the CIP code must remain the same.
+Curricular changes to the program’s requirements may not exceed 50%.
 Generally, such revisions are reflective of a change in market demand for new or shifting career paths.
-Please note that changes of 25% or greater in clock/credit hours or content of a program must be submitted to the Higher Learning Commission (HLC) through the notification process.
+Please note that changes in clock/credit hours or content of a program may require notification to the Higher Learning Commission (HLC).

 3.4 Suspending, or Reinstating, Admissions to an Academic Degree Program